 Most bounty hunters are self-employed, meaning they don’t receive a regular salary and their income is based on how much work local bail bondsmen send their way.
 To supplement their income and to gain valuable experience, many bounty hunters work in similar professions such as private detectives or process servers.
 Read below to learn more about both professions and how those professions are regulated in Pennsylvania.

 Private Investigator/Private Detective

 State regulations mandate that PIs and PDs in Pennsylvania must be at least 25 years of age and have no felony convictions.
-PIs and PDs must also generally have previous experience working for a detective or law enforcement agency.
+PIs and PDs must also generally regularly work for a local, state, or federal law enforcement agency.
 They cannot have pled or been found guilty of any of the following offenses:

 - Unlawful entry of a building

 - Buying stolen property

 - Committing simple assault

 - Possessing instruments of a burglar